 Available in Classic and VPC

-This section describes how to create a Global Edge on the NAVER Cloud Platform console.
+This section describes how to create a Global Edge from the NAVER Cloud Platform console.

 To create a Global Edge, you first create a profile and then create an edge that belongs to it, and there are 2 ways to create an edge: Quick Start and Self Integration.